Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 <br/>

 ## - RAW Alarm Node
-The RAW alarm node connects to NVR, Camera, Alarm system, Radars etc. and outputs the alarm received. <br/>
+The RAW alarm node connects to ***NVR, Camera, Alarm system, Radars etc...*** and outputs the alarm received. <br/>

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-hikvision-ultimate/master/img/RawAlarm.png' width="80%">

 **Output message**

-The node outputs a payload on **PIN 1** that can vary, depending from the alarm type sent by the connected device.</br>
+The node outputs a payload on **PIN 1** that can vary, depending on the alarm type sent by the connected device.</br>
 The node outputs a payload on **PIN 2**, representing a connection error. ***TRUE*** if error, otherwise ***FALSE***</br>
-This below, is only an example (in this case, a movement detected from a radar)</br>
+This below is an example of msg output (in this case, a movement detected from a radar)</br>

 **Output PIN 1**